glFusion/searcher/README.md

         'content'   => Full content to index
         'title'     => Item title
-        'author'    => Display name of the author, not the user ID 'perms' => array(
+        'author'    => Display name of the author, not the user ID 'date'      => Unix timestamp, defaults to "now" if not provided 'perms' => array(
             'owner_id'      => Numeric user id of the owner 'group_id'      => Numeric user id of the gruop